IvanBongiorni/maximal/docs/tutorials/gpt.md

     return generated_text
 ```

-I will now feed a piece of the famous Amleth's monologue to the GPT and ask it to continue from it:
+I will now feed a piece of the famous Hamlet's monologue to the GPT and ask it to continue from it:
 ```
 prompt = """To be, or not to be, that is the question:
 Whether 'tis nobler in the mind to suffer